Algeria plans huge gas transportation infrastructure with Nigeria

-Nigeria’s gas supply to markets in Europe is generating interests as key countries in North Africa are seeking Investment partnership in that regard.
+Nigeria’s gas supply to markets in Europe is generating interests as key countries in North Africa are seeking Investment partnership with Nigeria in that regard.

 Algiers had cut ties with regional rival Morocco last month, accusing Rabat of “hostile actions” toward Algeria, including stirring up dissent in Kabylie.
 However, the December pact Rabat signed with Israel is seen as even more threatening, which they said amounted to Rabat “introducing a foreign military force into the Maghreb.”